 There is a little bit of voyeurism in all of us and I believe something sparked in me when I started watching ‘She’.
 Have you ever been in love with someone, and then you saw that person change over a course of time and you suddenly cannot connect with that person?
 That was my reaction to ‘She’.

-Hear me out, I am not saying it is a bad show, I think it’s actually interesting, but my relationship with anything Imtiaz Ali is very volatile, very vulnerable.
+Hear me out, I am not saying it is a bad show, I think it’s actually interesting, but my relationship with anything Imtiaz Ali is very volatile and very vulnerable.
 I do not want the volatility of my relationship with Imtiaz’s content to fade away.
-My disappointment arose from the fact that although, I was well aware that the creator is Imtiaz Ali, I became ignorant to the fact while watching the show.
+My disappointment arose from the fact that although I was well aware that the creator is Imtiaz Ali, I became ignorant of the fact while watching the show.

 The Police Constable Bhumi (played by Aaditi Pohankar) portrays the character of somebody who is not “femininely attractive” and very uncomfortable with her sexuality.
 She discovers herself and her desires while she goes undercover to attract the attention of some gangsters.
 She is unable to satisfy her husband- Lokhande (played by Sandeep Dhabale- who is a dead ringer of Ashutosh Rana) who says that the only reason that a man gets married to a woman is not to have a “sukhi” life.
 Yikes!

 According to ACP Fernandez (played by Vishwas Kini), Bhumi is the only choice for such an undercover mission because she has the perfect physical appearance to be a hooker and yet she is not feminine and has no friends other than a mother and a sister.
 With Bhumi’s help, Mumbai Police gets hold of a low-life criminal Sasya (Vijay Varma) and from there on it’s a story about how the gangsters are planning a big heist about a mystery man- Nayak (played by Kishore Kumar G).